paulolemus/hw2/README.md

 Members: Paulo Lemus, Matthew Yamamoto, Jessie Grazziotin Date   : 2/24/2017

-# what our program does:
+# What our program does:

-the bankwithlist executable begins with a simple interface which allows the user to add, search for, or delete a BasicAccount.
+The bankwithlist executable begins with a simple interface which allows the user to add, search for, or delete a BasicAccount.
 The user is also given the options to print all bank accounts or close the program.
 The user cannot add a bankaccount that has the same ID as an existing one.